 It is helpful if you can ensure that you are accompanied by the same family member or friend on each attendance.

 COVID restrictions place extra challenges and the Trust must follow whatever national guidance is in place at the time you attend.
 Nevertheless, we have managed to continue to enable one relative or friend to be present during clinical consultations.
-However, waiting areas are small and your companion may be asked to wait outside the hospital until you are actually seen.

 Every patient with a skin cancer diagnosis will have different treatment plans and follow up pathways.
 The treatment and follow up options will be discussed at diagnosis.
 You will be given time to make your decision regarding your next treatment, contact details will be given at this time so you will know who to get in touch with.
 Some treatments can only be carried out at Sheffield.
 If this is the treatment you want to go ahead with we will refer you to them.